Kotlin/kotlinx.serialization/docs-website/topics/serialization-customization-options.md

 ## Customize class serialization

-Kotlin Serialization provides several ways to modify how classes are serialized.
+Kotlin serialization provides several ways to modify how classes are serialized.
 This section covers techniques for customizing property names, controlling property inclusion, and more.

 ### Customize serial names